 Beginning in 2014, members and friends of UUCWC have the opportunity to participate in Chalice Circles at UUCWC.
-Under the Adult RE umbrella, these groups are designed to accommodate newcomers and old-timers alike.
+Under the Adult Learning umbrella, these groups are designed to accommodate newcomers and old-timers alike.
 While the format is deceptively simple, Chalice Circles provide a place for participants to connect with others in our faith community and to grow their faith in a safe, nurturing environment.

-Naturalist Cosmology Study Group
+Natural Cosmology Study Group

 Small Group Ministries